Dog Laws & Regulations

 A large amount of dogs escape during thunderstorms or fireworks, it is important to ensure they are extra secure at these times.
 See 'Fireworks and Thunderstorms'

 Most dog laws are drawn from the 'Dog and Cat Management Act' and are produced by your local council as by-laws.
-For more informations visit the Dog and Cat Management Board
+For more information visit the Dog and Cat Management Board

 Contact your local council to find out about special requirements for your area.
 Examples of this could be beaches or parks where dogs are allowed (on or off leash).

 Please be aware that it is an offence to hinder dog management officers in the performance of their duties.
 It is also an offence to:

 - use abusive, threatening or insulting language to a dog management officer, or a person assisting a dog management officer;

 - refuse or fail to comply with a requirement of a dog management officer;

 - falsely pretend to be a dog management officer

 Many councils display dog advisory signs in public areas.
 Please keep a look out for these and comply with the requirements for everyone's comfort and safety.
 For example, in most areas, you are not allowed to take dogs into school grounds or near playgrounds.

 For further information refer to your local council or the Dog and Cat Management Board.